xoxzo/din-action-server-demo/README.md

 ## How to run

-Currently, sample actions are stared in database.
+Currently, sample actions are stared in the database.
-You have to insert actions into the database in advance.
+You have to insert the actions into the database in advance.
-Run this shell script it insert default actions into the database.
+Run this shell script to insert default actions into the database.

     sh init_database.sh